GrantBirki/errbot/docs/development.md

-# Contributing 🖥️
+# Development

 Looking to add a feature, enchance an existing one, or contribute to this bot?
 You have come to the right place!

 The first step to contributing to this bot is getting your environment setup.
-This is covered on the main document under the installation section so make sure you have the `prerequisites` section checked off before continuing.
+This is covered on the main document under the [setup](setup.md) section so make sure you have the `prerequisites` section checked off before continuing.

+## Understanding the Bot

+Let's understand all the parts of the this repo so we are familiar before we begin

+### About the Infrastructure

+Here is a high level overview of this project and the software/infrastruce that run this bot:

+Core:

+- This project uses [errbot](https://github.com/errbotio/errbot) which is a Python based chatop/chatbot framework
+- `errbot` and all of its components are built using Docker to create a deployable image
+- We use Terraform and GitHub actions to deploy the Docker image (from our CI/CD pipeline) to Azure AKS (Kubernetes)
+- The Docker image runs in a container in Azure AKS and connects to Discord
+- The bot then listens for commands and responds to them
+- For any commands that require some form of "state" we use AWS DynamoDB to store information since containers are ephemeral by design - We use [LocalStack](https://github.com/localstack/localstack) to mock AWS when developing locally 😉
+- We store any configuration as environment variables and secrets as k8s secrets which get injected into the container on boot

+### Project Folder/File Information

+What is in each folder?

+- `.github/` - Mainly GitHub workflows for actions
+- `script/` - Maintenance and automation scripts for working with this project
+- `script/localstack/` - Files and Dockerfiles related to building the localstack container for development
+- `template/` - Template / boilerplate code for new chatops commands
+- `terraform/` - Terraform code for deploying `errbot` resources
+  - `terraform/aws` - AWS related resources
+  - `terraform/k8s-cluster` - The core components of the `errbot` k8s cluster
+  - `terraform/k8s` - The k8s resources, services, manifests, secrets, etc to get deployed on the `k8s-cluster`
+- `src/` - All the files, data, and configuration for `errbot` and its related services

+  - `src/errbot/backend/` - Folder containing extra backend modules (Discord)
+  - `src/errbot/` - Folder containing all the extra / custom plugins for our chatop commands
+  - `src/errbot/lib/` - Folder containing shared libraries for plugins

+What are these files?

+- `.gitignore` - Used for ignoring files from Git
+- `config.env` - Used for adding non-sensitive environment variables to your local instance of `errbot`
+- `creds.env` - Used for adding sensitive environment variables to your local instance of `errbot`
+- `docker-compose.yml` - Used for starting `errbot` locally with Docker-Compose
+- `Makefile` - Used to easily invoke scripts in this repo
+- `*.md` - Documentation!

+Okay, now let's get started!

+---

 ## Running the Bot Locally 🤖

+> This should look familiar from the [setup](setup.md) section

 Let's create a local instance of `Errbot`: